 We will not say you’re with us if you’ve been caught without your ID.

-That’s right, we at GeekOut South-West believe in having a good nomming session before we start the night off of fun, games, drinks and great company!
+That’s right, we at GeekOut South-West believe in having a good nomming session before we start the night with fun, games, drinks and great company!

 MAIN EVENT: 14:00-Midnight (Old Market Tavern)

 Or, you know, we could also be chaotic-evil.
 Whatever your alignment, this fantasy themed event will leave you enchanted with lots to do and see.
 So come along, buy a drink and have a chat with your fellow GeekOut Bristol Meet geeks!

 Food & drink can NOT be brought in with you to the Old Market Tavern.
 If you are caught with food and drink on the premises, you will be asked to leave until you’ve disposed of your food or drink.